cbor-wg/cddl-2/draft-bormann-cbor-cddl-2-draft.md

 to `https://www.iana.org/assignments/cose/cose.xml`, plus some filtering on the records returned that only leaves actual allocations.
+{{Section 3.1 of -models}} contains an example of a CDDL module that is automatically generated from those assignments.

 Additional functionality may be needed for filtering with respect to other columns of the registry record, e.g., `<capabilities>` in the case of this example.